devrelcollective/getting-started/README.md

 ### Background

 Our collective is an inclusive thought experiment started by Dave Josephsen, Florian Motlik, and Mary Thengvall, and is now supported by a group of volunteers including a Board of Directors and an Admin Team.
 See our [Governance Model](/governance.md) for more information.

+## Name and logo usage

+We kindly request that the community name and/or logo of the Devrel Collective not be used without our express written permission.
+The best way to do this in public is to create a [GitHub issue](https://github.com/devrelcollective/brand/issues).